okeneo/okeneo.github.io/README.md

-A personal website and portfolio forked, tweaked and developed from the amazing al-folio repository.
+This is my personal website forked, tweaked and developed from the fantastic [al-folio](https://github.com/alshedivat/al-folio) Jekyll theme.